Skip to content

 What if my organization uses IP restrictions?

-Google Workspace IP restrictions won’t affect Tallyfy’s email sending.
-When we send emails through your account, they originate from Google’s servers, not ours.
-The API calls come from Tallyfy’s verified servers, which you can whitelist if needed.
+IP restrictions won’t affect this integration.
+Emails sent through your account originate from Google’s servers, not Tallyfy’s.
+The API calls come from Tallyfy’s servers, which you can whitelist if needed - typically just 3-5 IP addresses that rarely change.

 How does this work with Google’s “Less Secure Apps” policy?

-This doesn’t use “Less Secure Apps” at all - that’s old technology.
-We use modern OAuth 2.0, which Google actively recommends.
-In fact, Google is phasing out less secure app access entirely by 2025, but OAuth connections like ours will continue working indefinitely.
+It doesn’t use “Less Secure Apps” at all.
+Tallyfy uses OAuth 2.0, which Google actively recommends.
+Google has already phased out less secure app access, but OAuth connections continue working indefinitely.

-• Less Secure Apps: Uses your password directly (deprecated)
+• Less Secure Apps: Used your password directly (deprecated)

 • OAuth 2.0: Uses revocable tokens without password access (recommended)